apigee/apigeetool-node/README.md

 `--environments  -e`
 (required) The name(s) of the environment(s) to deploy to (comma delimited).

-`--directory -d`
-(required) The path to the root directory of the API proxy on your local system.

 #### Optional parameters

 `--base-path -b`
 (optional) The base path of the API proxy.
 For example, for this API proxy, the base path is /example-proxy: http://myorg-test.apigee.net/example-proxy/resource1.

+`--directory -d`
+(optional) The path to the root directory of the API proxy on your local system.
+Will attempt to use current directory is none is specified.

 `--import-only   -i`
 (optional) Imports the API proxy to Apigee Edge but does not deploy it.